I may receive a commission from a purchase. See more details here.

 • Marble Falls and the Highland Lakes area are made for water lovers and wide‑open views.
 Lakefront resorts and hillside villas pair morning paddles with easy trips into town for shopping and dessert.
 In spring, bluebonnet drives add a splash of magic to your day.

 • You've also got the choices of either San Antonio or Austin.
-Make one of these you base and you're still within minutes of TexyHills.
+Make one of these your home-base and you're still within minutes of TexyHills.
 This would give you the chance to splurge on one of those resorts where you've always wanted to stay.

 Wine is a big part of the Hill Country story

-The corridor near Fredericksburg holds a high concentration of tasting rooms, and many lodgings sit right along the route or just off it.
+The corridor near Fredericksburg holds a high concentration of tasting rooms.
+And many of the Fredericksburg lodgings sit right along the 290 Wine Road, or just off it.

 You can book tours, grab a shuttle, or map a casual tasting crawl with ease.
 Texas Hill Country Lodging makes learning about wine feel simple, social, and fun.